Extending perfect matchings to Hamiltonian cycles in line graphs: Line graphs of graphs with small maximum degree

 \section{Line graphs of graphs with small maximum degree}

 The \textit{line graph} $L(G)$ of a graph $G$ is the graph whose vertices correspond to the edges of $G$, and two vertices of $L(G)$ are adjacent if the corresponding edges in $G$ are incident to a common vertex.
 For some edge $e\in E(G)$, we refer to the corresponding vertex in $L(G)$ as $e$, for simplicity, unless otherwise stated.
 A \textit{clique partition} of a graph $G$ is a collection of cliques of $G$ in which each edge of $G$ occurs exactly once.
 For any $v\in V(G)$, let $Q_{v}$ be the set of all the edges incident to $v$.
 Clearly, $Q_{v}$ induces a clique in $L(G)$ and $\mathcal{Q}=\{Q_{v}: v \in V(G) \text{ with degree at least }2\}$ is a clique partition of $L(G)$.
 We say that $\mathcal{Q}$ is the \textit{canonical clique partition} of $L(G)$.
 In the sequel, we shall refer to $Q_{v_{i}}$ simply as $Q_{i}$ and in order to avoid trivial cases, from now on we always assume that $G$ is a connected graph of order larger than $2$.
+In what follows, we shall also say that a clique $Q'\in\mathcal{Q}$ is intersected by a set of edges $N$ of $L(G)$, and by this we mean that $E(Q')\cap N\neq \emptyset$.

-An \textit{$H$--decomposition} of $G$ is a partition of $E(G)$ into subgraphs of $G$ each being isomorphic to $H$.
-In general, it is not hard to show that every connected graph $G$ with $|E(G)|$ even has a $P_{3}$--decomposition.
-This is equivalent to saying that $L(G)$ has a perfect matching (see also Corollary 3 in \cite{Sumner}): indeed there is a natural bijection between the paths in a $P_{3}$--decomposition of $G$ and the edges of the corresponding perfect matching of $L(G)$.
-Since we are interested in line graphs which are PMH, a necessary condition is that the line graph admits a perfect matching, and so in the sequel we may assume that $G$ has even size, i.e. $|E(G)|=|V(L(G))|$ is even, unless otherwise stated.
-Another trivial necessary condition is that $L(G)$ is hamiltonian: Harary and Nash-Williams in \cite{HararyNashWilliams} showed that $L(G)$ is hamiltonian if and only if $G$ admits a dominating tour.
-In particular, this implies that if $G$ is hamiltonian or eulerian, then, $L(G)$ is also hamiltonian, but the converse is not necessarily true (see also \cite{Chartrand, HararyNashWilliams, Sedlacek}).
+For a graph $F$, an \textit{$F$-decomposition} of $G$ is a collection of subgraphs of $G$ whose edges form a partition of $E(G)$ such that each subgraph in the collection is isomorphic to $F$.
+In general, it is not hard to show that every connected graph $G$ with $|E(G)|$ even has a $P_{3}$-decomposition.
+This is equivalent to saying that $L(G)$ has a perfect matching (see also Corollary 3 in \cite{Sumner}): indeed there is a natural bijection between the paths in a $P_{3}$-decomposition of $G$ and the edges of the corresponding perfect matching $M$ of $L(G)$, with the two edges in a $P_{3}$ corresponding to the two end-vertices of the respective edge in $M$.
+Since we are interested in line graphs which are PMH, a necessary condition is that $L(G)$ is Hamiltonian.
+Harary and Nash-Williams in \cite{HararyNashWilliams} showed that $L(G)$ is Hamiltonian if and only if $G$ admits a dominating tour.
+In particular, this implies that if $G$ is Hamiltonian or Eulerian, then, $L(G)$ is also Hamiltonian, but the converse is not necessarily true (see also \cite{Chartrand, HararyNashWilliams, Sedlacek}).